 Conflict may allow for synthesis and change.
-Conflict can be positive or negative.
-Conflict teaches.
-Conflict can bring about change.

 Conflict is a part of life and can bring about positive or negative relationships.

 Display sentence strips with the generalizations.
 Discuss topics and vocabulary words needed to gain a deeper understanding of the conceptual lessons.